Eurac Research CLARIN Centre (ERCC) repository

 Deposited content must be accompanied by sufficient metadata describing its content, provenance and formats in order to support its preservation and dissemination.
 Metadata are freely accessible and are distributed in the public domain (under CC0).
 However, we would like to be informed about commercial usage of metadata from the ERCC repository including a description of your use case at the Help Desk.

-The Eurac Research CLARIN Centre is committed to the long-term care of items deposited in its repository and strives to adopt the current best practices in digital preservation.
+The Eurac Research CLARIN Centre is committed to the long-term care of items deposited in its repository, to preserve the research and to help in keeping research replicable and strives to adopt the current best practice in digital preservation.
+See the Mission Statement.
+We follow best practice guidelines, standards and regulations set forth by CLARIN, OAIS and/or Eurac Research.

 Citing Data Policy